ericbigpanda/docs.bigpanda.io/_integrations/cloudwatch.md

 #### Connect CloudWatch to BigPanda
 <!-- app-only-start -->
-* Please copy the credentials from step 2 and paste them below.
+* Please copy the credentials from the previous step and paste them below.
 * Click on `Retrieve AWS Regions` and select the regions you'd like to include in BigPanda.
 * Click on `Configure CloudWatch`.
 <!-- include 'integrations/cloudwatch/cloudwatch' -->